-there is a significant relationship between Quality of Life with Social capital, and the relationship is positive and direct.
+there is a significant relationship between Social integration with Life satisfaction, and the relationship is positive and direct.
 The relationship is Average.

-there is a significant relationship between use of social media and social capital, and this is a positive and direct relationship.
-The strongest relationship is between the internal television networks and social capital and the lowest relationship is between two variables; using external TV and social capital.
+there is a significant relationship between social participation with Life satisfaction, and the relationship is positive and direct.
+The relationship is Average there is a significant relationship between The total amount of social capital with Life satisfaction, and the relationship is positive and direct.
+The relationship is Average.

-there is a significant relationship between socio - economic base with social capital, and the relationship is positive and direct.
+there is a significant relationship between socio - economic base with Life satisfaction, and the relationship is positive and direct.
 The relationship is average.